 When it comes to reflecting on her own personal journey and how she has developed from starting out as an artist, she explains that for her, it’s always been essential to remain focused and passionate regardless of what others think.
 “I used to be incredibly shy when I first got started, but then as I got older I thought to myself, ‘I’m just going to go ahead and make each piece of work and as I do that I will learn from any mistakes that I make,” she explains.
 “The one thing I have learned to do, is not be precious about my work and move on to new bits rather than dwelling on what was wrong with stuff that I’ve done before.”

 When talking specifically about projects that Jane has enjoyed over her career, she references her final degree project as it was (and still is), something extremely close to her heart.
-“That was born out of my experience working with people who have Alzheimers and dementia in the past; it was about fading memories and I wanted to capture that in a piece of work,” she says.
+“That was born out of my experience working with people who have Alzheimers and dementia in the past (see here for additional information on helping someone with dementia) – here are some other help and advice links; it was about fading memories and I wanted to capture that in a piece of work,” she says.
 “I found a photograph of myself and my mother; I wanted to create an installation around it and I started experimenting with paper, ink and screen-printing, for example.”
 From that point, Jane scanned the photograph, altered it on Adobe Photoshop, printed it on acetate and exposed it on to a screen, before printing it in seven different sections with two layers.
 Following that, she purchased some perspex (transparent plastic, FYI) rods, before drilling holes into a wall and placing rods inside with the paper sandwiched in-between those so that it floated in mid-air; there was a dark layer she had hand-painted and a printed layer on the front to allow for a clearer visual impact.
 “For that, there was no real image because all of the different parts were constantly moving – I wanted to create this representation of a memory and how fragmented it is and I chose that particular photo because I had no memory of it.”